-Below you'll find new trailers for festival breakouts like NOMADLAND, which features the awesome Frances McDormand.
-There's the first look at NOBODY, which puts comedian Bob Odenkirk into a JOHN WICK-like action movie, the first look at THE FRENCH EXIT, which features an all-time performance from Michelle Pfeiffer, and a lot more!
+Below you'll find new trailers for festival breakouts, and the first look at NOBODY, which puts comedian Bob Odenkirk into a JOHN WICK-like action movie.
+There's the first look at THE FRENCH EXIT, which features an all-time performance from Michelle Pfeiffer, and a lot more!
 Check out all the latest movie trailer releases below.

 After a wild one-night stand, Derrick (Michael Ealy), a successful sports agent, watches his perfect life slowly disappear when he discovers that the sexy and mysterious woman he risked everything for, is a determined police detective (Hilary Swank) who entangles him in her latest investigation.
 As he tries desperately to put the pieces together, he falls deeper into her trap, risking his family, his career, and even his life.
 FATALE is a suspenseful and provocative psychological thriller and an unpredictable game of cat and mouse where one mistake can change your life.